A proprietary AI image synthesis pipeline that turns two unstructured photographs into a single

 Photometric Environment Analysis

-The model performs implicit light field estimation from the scene photograph, recovering the full photometric profile needed to render the inserted product with illumination-consistent fidelity.
+The model performs implicit light field estimation from the scene photograph, recovering the

 Parameter